BlaCkinkGJ/Atmega128-SimpleProject-FreeRTOS/README.md

 This project not only uses ATmega128 but also uses [FreeRTOS](https://www.freertos.org/) which is the best open source real-time operating system.
 If you want to find the specific function, then I strongly recommend this repository's tags.

+## LED Example(tags: LED_example)

+This uses PD0 and PD1.
+One blinks every 500ms and the other blinks every 1s program.
+When you run this program.
+You have to add the driver folder to your project properties include setting!